tankf33der/vlang-utf8io/README.md

-Great and the only PicoLisp language has simple and robust IO for reading from file(s).
+Great and the only PicoLisp language has simple and robust IO for reading from file.

 Lets implement API on Vlang:

 ```v
 module tankf33der.utf8io